Newbiggin-by-the-Sea: Governance

 Newbiggin-by-the-Sea has a town council.

 Under the Local Government Act 1972 Newbiggin-by-the-Sea became part of the local government district of Wansbeck in 1974.
 The local government district was abolished in 2009, with its responsibilities transferred to the Northumberland County Council unitary authority.

-Newbiggin-by-the-Sea is in the UK Parliamentary constituency of Wansbeck, which since the 2010 General Election has been represented at Westminster by Ian Lavery MP.
-Wansbeck is one of Northumberland's four Parliamentary constituencies.
+Newbiggin-by-the-Sea is in the UK Parliamentary constituency of Blyth and Ashington which, since the 2024 general election, has been represented at Westminster by Ian Lavery MP.

 The former local government district of Wansbeck and the Parliamentary constituency of Wansbeck both derive their names from the River Wansbeck which flows into the North Sea near Newbiggin-by-the-Sea.

 Economy

 Fishing has always been associated with Newbiggin, although later many inhabitants were employed in coal mining.
 By the Victorian era, Newbiggin was Northumberland's favourite seaside town, attracting hundreds of visitors every day in the summer months.

 In 1869, there were 142 cobles (fishing boats) in Newbiggin-by-the-Sea.

 Newbiggin Colliery was sunk in 1908.
 The colliery closed in 1967, but at its peak in 1940, 1,400 men were employed there.
 The former Newbiggin Colliery Band is now the Jayess Newbiggin Brass Band, named for its president and former member, cornet legend James Shepherd.

 To date, there are 89 active companies based in Newbiggin.